iamunik/Loan-validation/Data Analysis/README.md

 ## PROCESS

 ### Data Cleaning
-After getting the data from the .....
-I was given the task to clean this data, I prefer working with python to clean my dataset, so I employed the following rules;
+After getting the data, I was given the task to clean this data, I prefer working with python to clean my dataset, so I employed the following rules;

 1. <b>Data Explorarion</b>: This is where I look through the distribution and see the data types of the columns in the dataset, check for missing values and ensure everything is okay.

 2. <b>Data Cleaning</b>: This is where I perform cleaning by going through each of the columns of the data set

-3. <b>Data Validation</b>: This is where I look at the previous dataset (pre cleaning) and the new dataset (post cleaning) and appreciate <b>Guido Van Rossum</b> for creating a sweet language.
+3. <b>Data Validation</b>: This is where I look at the previous dataset (pre cleaning) and the new dataset (post cleaning) and appreciate <b>Guido Van Rossum</b> for creating a beautiful language.

 4. <b>Extract the clean data</b>: and after all that, save the cleaned data.

 ### Data Analysis
-After cleaning with python and extracting the data, I took the already cleaned data to PowerBi to perform a proper analysis based on the guiding quesiton.
+After cleaning with python and extracting the data, I took the already cleaned data to PowerBi to perform a proper analysis based on the guiding question.

 <img src='loan.png' style="width: 70%; height:60%"><br>
 (PowerBi dashboard navypro)<br>